 New Ram City, Aries

-When Olive started into consciousness, he nearly fell out of his chair.
+When Olive stirred into consciousness, he nearly fell out of his chair.
 Nose-to-nose with him was the young man in the sky-blue cloak.
-The one who’d been sitting behind him when Olive had first arrived at the store.
+The one who’d been sitting behind him when he had first arrived at the store.

 The young man pulled back with raised hands.
 “S-Sorry!
 You looked like you were having a bad dream… I…”